 Keep expectations low

 New relationships take time to develop and build.
 Never force things to happen and allow things to progress organically no matter how long it takes.
 Resistance is bound to happen but taking your time can lead to positive, influential, and trusting relationships in the end.
 After each get-together, chat to your children about the outing they had with your new partner.
 Then follow up by asking your partner about what they thought of the meeting.
-Practicing debriefs leads to better communication, understanding, and aids in smoother transitions.
+Practising debriefs leads to better communication, understanding, and aids in smoother transitions.

 Who’s Your Ideal Partner?
 Take Our Free Compatibility Test!